harsh1019/Ticket-Booking-Application/README.md

 - 📝 User Registration and Login with JWT
 - 🎉 Create New Events
 - 🎫 Book Tickets for Events
-- 📷 QR Code Scanning and Validation
+- 📷 QR Code Scanning and Validations

 ## 🚀 Getting Started